MoniPar/tailors_thimble/TESTING.md

 * User Story [#15](https://github.com/MoniPar/tailors_thimble/issues/15)

-As a Business Owner, I can login, view customers' info and appointments scheduled so that I can contact them back for approval/dismissal.
+As a Business Owner, I have access to the database so that I can manage customer details and appointments.

 | Acceptance Criteria  | Test     | Comments |
 |:--------------------:|:--------:| -------- |